FBoucher/Not-a-Dog-Workshop/Part3-Build-and-Deploy-The-Azure-Function.md

 To do this we will use an Azure Function.

-> The Functions are part of the serverless offer of Microsoft.
+> The Functions are part of the serverless offering by Microsoft.
 They provide an efficient way to execute code at scale without being expensive.
 [To learn more about Azure Function here](https://azure.microsoft.com/en-ca/services/functions/?WT.mc_id=tohack-github-frbouche).

 ## Creating the Function App